TomKarachristos/DesignPatterns-In-Javascript/Behavioral/README.md

 Iterator pattern| Iterators are used to access the elements of an aggregate object sequentially without exposing its underlying representation
-Mediator pattern| Provides a unified interface to a set of interfaces in a subsystem Memento pattern| Provides the ability to restore an object to its previous state (rollback) Null Object pattern| Designed to act as a default value of an object Observer pattern| aka Publish/Subscribe or Event Listener.
+Mediator pattern| Provides a unified interface to a set of interfaces in a subsystem Memento pattern| Provides the ability to restore an object to its previous state (rollback) Observer pattern| aka Publish/Subscribe or Event Listener.
 Objects register to observe an event that may be raised by another object
-Single-serving visitor pattern| Optimise the implementation of a visitor that is allocated, used only once, and then deleted State pattern| A clean way for an object to partially change its type at runtime Strategy pattern| Algorithms can be selected on the fly Template method pattern| Describes the program skeleton of a program
+State pattern| A clean way for an object to partially change its type at runtime Strategy pattern| Algorithms can be selected on the fly Template method pattern| Describes the program skeleton of a program